andy-goryachev-oracle/Test/doc/TabStopPolicy/TabStopPolicy.md

 	     *
 	     * TODO
 	     * It is unclear how to specify NONE value (negative perhaps?).
 MS Word does not allow for NONE, but allows 0.
+	     *
-	     * @return the default tab stops, in pixels.
+	     * @return the default tab stops property, in pixels.
+	     * @defaultValue TODO
 	     */
+	    public final DoubleProperty defaultStops() {

-	    public double defaultStops();
+	    public final double getDefaultStops() {

-	}
+	    public final void setDefaultStops(double value) {

 ### TabStop

 	/**
-	 * This class encapsulates a single tab stop.
+	 * This class encapsulates an immutable single tab stop within the {@link TabStopPolicy}.
+	 * <p>
-	 * A tab stop is at a specified distance from the leading margin.
+	 * A tab stop is at a specified distance from the
-	 * TabStops are immutable, and usually contained in {@link TabStopPolicy}.
+	 * left margin, aligns text in a specified way, and has a specified leader.
 	 *
-	 * TODO
-	 * @since 999
+	 * @since 999 TODO
 	 */
-	public interface TabStop {
+	public final class TabStop {

 	    /**
+	     * Constructs a new tab stop with the specified position.
+	     *
+	     * @param position the position in pixels
+	     */
+	    public TabStop(double position) {

+	    /**
-	     * Returns the position, in points, of the tab.
+	     * Returns the position, in pixels, of the tab.
 	     * @return the position of the tab
 	     */
 	    public double getPosition() {
-	        return position;
-	    }
-	}

 ## Alternatives